genesiscommunitysuccess/docs/docs/05_operations/11_tracing/01_tracing.md

   - tracing
 ---

-The Genesis Tracing module enables you to capture tracing for your application through its integration with [OpenTelemetry](https://opentelemetry.io/).
+Tracing is the act of following what happens when a request is made to an application.
+The Genesis Tracing module enables you to generate tracing data for your application through an integration with [OpenTelemetry](https://opentelemetry.io/).
 OpenTelemetry is a vendor-neutral open-source observability framework and has become an industry-standard.

-To enable tracing you need to provide the OpenTelemetry java agent to the application's JVM options.
-You can read more about the OpenTelemetry java agent [here](https://github.com/open-telemetry/opentelemetry-java-instrumentation).
+To enable tracing, you need to provide the OpenTelemetry Java agent to your application's JVM options.
+You can read more about the OpenTelemetry Java agent [here](https://github.com/open-telemetry/opentelemetry-java-instrumentation).
-In short, the java agent dynamically injects bytecode to capture telemetry from a number of popular libraries and frameworks.
-Genesis takes advantage of this along with its own manual instrumentation.
+In short, the Java agent dynamically injects bytecode to capture telemetry from a number of popular libraries and frameworks.
+Genesis takes advantage of this, along with its own manual instrumentation.

 ## What's instrumented

-The following is currently instrumented:
+The following are currently instrumented:

 - Inbound messages over HTTP and WebSockets
 - Inter-process messaging